Yasuo414/square-root/README.md

 # square-root
 A simple Java program for finding the square root of a given number

-Build of this program is in dist directory
+The program build is in the "dist" directory.
+The programme is in Czech language